In an ongoing conflict, at least one person (usually both) feels disrespected or perceives they have been disrespected.

-The most important thing you can do in a conflict (where safety isn't an issue) is to listen, let the other person know you have heard them and understood them.
-This is also one of the hardest things to do.
+- The most important thing you can do in a conflict (where safety isn’t an issue) is to listen.
+Let the other person know you have heard them and understood them.
+(Understanding doesn’t mean you agree with them.)

-- Where do your perceptions come from (past experiences, expectations, information, rumors, rules, etc.)?
+- Where do your perceptions come from?
+(Past experiences, expectations, rumors, rules, etc.)

 - What have you each done that has contributed to the problem or the current situation?

 - Explore your emotions about the person or the situation.
-(You’re tense, afraid, angry, insulted, anxious, can’t think straight, etc.)
+(Tense, afraid, angry, insulted, etc.)